Healthy Homes Assessment Eastbourne

 What We Do

-As building inspectors we are experts in all issues of specialist house Inspections.
-We are there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we deal with all the issues that come with specialist home examinations.
+We are here to ensure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one We conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning the home.
+We take your investment seriously, and undertake comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the exciting aspects of buying or owning an house.

-We specialise in a variety of services to ensure you are fully updated on the condition of any property you might be contemplating buying or selling in addition to other services.
+We specialise in a range of solutions to make sure you are fully aware of the state of any property you might be thinking of buying or selling and also other solutions.

-We don’t just work with you , but we also work with some big clients like bank branches, local councils and insurance firms.
-They clearly enjoy their reassurance provided, thanks to the information included in our reports on building inspections.
+We do not just work with you but we also work with big clients like municipal councils and banks, and insurance firms.
+Evidently , they like the reassurance provided, due to the details in our building inspection reports.

-We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues that could be found.
-With our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family and friends.
+With our systematic approach to inspecting your property and the latest software technology which includes digital photos in the report, you are able to actually see any issues found.
+Because of our comprehensive report, it is no wonder we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports